lovesegfault/blog/content/about/index.md

 <img src="./me.jpg" alt="picture of me" width="30%" style="float:left;margin:10px">

-I'm Bernardo, a Quantum Software Engineer at Google, where I work on QKernel and QCC (Quantum Circuit Compiler).
+I'm Bernardo, a software engineer at AWS, where I work on Rust build systems.

+Previously, I worked at Google Quantum AI on the QKernel, the control stack for the quantum computer, and QCC, the quantum circuit compiler.

 I was born in Brazil, and studied Computer Engineering at [IST][ist] in Lisbon, Portugal before dropping out.
-I now live in San Francisco, California, and you can reach me at [bernardo@meurer.org][persmail].
+I now live in New York City, and you can reach me at [bernardo@meurer.org][persmail].

 You can read more about me in my [CV][cv].